 At first glance, the "ten percent or more" threshold for triggering of the Notice requirement seems like a limitation intended to lessen the programming and implementation challenges for insurers.
 However, any perceived lessening of the burden is erased by the language requiring that a Notice be issued "upon policyholder request."
-As written, the proposed Rule would require that insurers' systems be able to issue a Notice at renewal specifying the dollar or percentage impact of each factor, from among potentially dozens or hundreds of factors, that individually or in combination with other factors, contributed to an increased premium of ten percent or more.
-But the "at policyholder request" language would also require that insurers be able to issue such a Notice, not just at renewal but at any time requested by a policyholder, and not just for premium increases of ten percent or more but for any reason.
+As written, the proposed Rule would require that insurers' systems be able to issue a Notice at renewal specifying the dollar (or estimate) or percentage impact of each factor, from among potentially dozens or hundreds of factors, that individually or in combination with other factors, contributed to an increased premium of ten percent or more.
+But the "at policyholder request" language would also require that insurers be able to issue such a Notice, at renewal at the request of a policyholder, and not just for premium increases of ten percent or more but for any premium increase.
 This not only ignores how rating models and multivariate rating processes work, but also ignores that premium changes may be driven by policyholder coverage changes, alone or in combination with insurer-driven changes.
 The proposed Rule, and the Notice which ostensibly seeks to increase transparency so that individual policyholders can make individual evaluations of rating practices is not consistent with Washington law.
 Determining whether rating practices are fair is the job of the insurance commissioner.
 In exchange for the legislature granting the commissioner extraordinary power to make such determinations, the legislature permits the commissioner access to extensive information, some of which is protected from public disclosure.

 Further, forcing new disclosures on policyholders, many of whom will lack any context for an understanding of complex actuarial science, would not serve the public interest.
 Insurance consumers rely upon the commissioner to ensure that rates are fair and compliant with Washington law.
 Requiring insurers to inundate consumers with even more information at renewal (or upon request) may ultimately lead to increased consumer confusion and misunderstanding.
 This may occur even though the insurer's rating/underwriting practices have regulatory approval and are entirely compliant with Washington law.
 Complex rating and underwriting practices of insurers are based on actuarial science that account for demonstrated predictors of risk and are necessary for companies to operate, and to offer the wide array of products and services available to Washington consumers, while ensuring competitiveness and allaying solvency concerns.
 Policyholders may understandably interpret the new Notices as 'just more paperwork' and not as a tool to improve clarity.
+In addition, requiring insurers to provide the Insurers Premium Change Notice Disclaimer on the first page or view of renewal notices, declaration pages, and [emphasis added] billing statements could lead to further consumer confusion.